Smritishaw06/PRODIGY_SD_01/README.md

 This project is part of my internship at Prodigy InfoTech.

 ## Task Description
-Build a temperature conversion program that converts values between:
+Build a temperature conversion program that converts values between :
 - Celsius
 - Fahrenheit
 - Kelvin